derv-dice/cfull/README.md

 Simple Golang package to set RGB color of fmt.Print output

 > It has only one method - SetRGB, but this is enought to do full-color output in Terminal using `fmt.Print()`
+>> You can use https://htmlcolorcodes.com/ to pick RGB color

 ## Using examples